13a: Distance-Based Redundancy Analysis

 Set-Up the Data

 The first step involves the species table (\(Y\)).
 First I compute the Sørensen dissimilarity, which I then decompose into ‘nestedness-resultant’ (\(\beta_\text{sne}\)) and ‘turnover’ (\(\beta_\text{sim}\)) components using the betapart.core() and betapart.pair() functions of the betapart package (Baselga et al. 2018).
 These are placed into the matrices \(Y1\) and \(Y2\).
 It is not necessary to decompose into \(Y1\) and \(Y2\), but I do so here because I want to focus on the turnover component without a nestedness-resultant influence.
-Optionally, I can apply a CA, PCoA, or nMDS on \(Y\) to find the major patterns in the community data—to let the species data speak for themselves, so to speak.
-The formal in this chapter analysis will use the species data in a distance-based redundancy analyses (db-RDA as per vegan’s capscale() function) by coupling it with \(E\).
+Optionally, I can apply a CA, PCoA, or nMDS on \(Y\) to find the major patterns in the community data, to let the species data speak for themselves, so to speak.
+The formal analysis in this chapter will use the species data in a distance-based redundancy analyses (db-RDA as per vegan’s capscale() function) by coupling it with \(E\).

 Y.core <- betapart.core(spp)